List of unconstructed state highways in California: State Route 24

 A 15.1-mile (24.3 km) eastern extension of State Route 24 from I-680 at Walnut Creek to SR 4 near Pittsburg is unconstructed.
 It is today's Ygnacio Valley Road, Kirker Pass Road and Railroad Avenue.

-Originally, the route overlapped I-680 through Walnut Creek and split off and connect to SR 4 in Concord.
+Originally, the route overlapped I-680 through Walnut Creek, and split off and connected to SR 4 in Concord.
 The route continued along State Route 4 from the current intersection of 242 to the Antioch Bridge, continuing along the river road to Sacramento, currently State Route 160, then continuing north to Woodland, Marysville, Oroville, along the North Fork of the Feather River to a junction with State Route 89 (this segment is currently State Route 70), where it continued dual-numbered with 89 through Quincy.
 Highway 24 split from 89 near Graeagle, and continued east through Portola east until its terminus at U.S. Route 395.
 Parts of the same route were also sometimes designated as State Route 84.
 SR 24 was truncated to I-680 by 1987 and the segment in Concord was renumbered SR 242.